ArtificialStellarPopulations/ArtPop/README.rst

 -------------
 |Doc Status|

-The code is documented is hosted on `Read the Docs <https://artpop.readthedocs.io>`_.
+The code documentation is hosted on `Read the Docs <https://artpop.readthedocs.io>`_.

 License
 -------